WordPress Performance 2024

 - What it stands for: The average time that visible parts of the page are displayed.

 - What it measures: The Speed Index measures how quickly content appears visually when a page loads.
-Lighthouse creates a video of the page load and calculates the visual progress between frames.
+Lighthouse creates a video of the page loading process and calculates the visual progress between frames.

 - How it’s measured: The Speed Index score compares your page’s speed index with the indexes of real websites, based on data from the HTTP archive.